 - Space: space (size, details, overlap, placement, contrast, color, horizon, perspective), perspective (1 / 2 / 3 point, horizon line, vanishing point, converging lines, cast shadow, foreshortening)

 - Color theory: Color (light spectrum, eyes cones/rods, color mixing, basics, hue, value, chroma / saturation, color scheme i.e. monochromatic, complementary, analogues, triad / triangle, tetrad / rectangle, square, split complementary / Y, cool / passive / back, warm / aggressive / front, pastel, color psychology)

-- Mediums: Basics and beginner techniques, methods and usage of various mediums such as graphite, charcoal, soft pastels, pencil color, acrylic, oil, watercolor, glass painting, mixed media
+- Mediums: Basics and beginner techniques, methods, and usage of various mediums such as graphite, charcoal, soft pastels, pencil color, acrylic, oil, watercolor, glass painting, mixed media

-Approximately 50 to 60 hours of classroom time, spread across 12 months, which further depends upon the time-spent by the participant on the home assignments.
+Approximately 50 to 60 hours of classroom time, spread across 12 months, which further depends upon the time spent by the participant on the home assignments.

 Home Assignments & Doubt Clearing Sessions

 The home assignments and the related reference pictures will be shared after each classroom session.
 Home assignments and self-practice are critical for the success of the course and will tentatively consume triple the classroom time.
-Prior to next class, the participant will have regular interaction, along with quick doubt clearing sessions.
+Prior to the next class, the participant will have regular interaction, along with quick doubt-clearing sessions.
 The participant will submit the practice sheets, and the faculty will evaluate the submitted sheets, and suggest the area of improvement to the participant to act upon.